Gold Auction Process

 Introduction

-Reserve Bank of India (Non-Banking Financial Companies-Responsible Business Conduct) Directions, 2025 updated as on November 28, 2025 advised NBFCs to put in place an Auction Process duly approved by the Board of Directors.
-This Auction process will replace in full, the existing auction process and all instructions arising there from.
+As per the Reserve Bank of India, (Non-Banking Financial Companies-Responsible Business Conduct) Directions, 2025 updated as on November 28, 2025 advise NBFCs to put in place an auction process duly approved by the Board of Directors.
+This auction process replaces the earlier auction process and all instructions issued thereunder.

 What is a gold auction and how does it work?

 An auction is a public process where an item is sold to the highest bidder in a transparent and regulated manner.
-In the case of a gold loan against your gold jewellery, coins or ornaments, the pledged gold jewellery may be auctioned only if the borrower does not repay the outstanding dues as per the agreed terms.
-Gold loan auction involves realization of the value of gold pledged by the defaulting borrowers as defined in the “Events of Default” after providing adequate prior notices
+In the case of a gold loan against your gold collateral such as jewellery, coins or ornaments, the pledged gold collateral may be auctioned only if the borrower fails to repay the outstanding loan amount on time as per the agreed terms.
+Gold loan auction involves realization of the value of gold collateral pledged by the defaulting borrowers as defined in the “Events of Default” after providing adequate prior notices.

 With a view to expedite recovery of loan outstanding dues, the process is designed in such a manner that the auction will be completed within a time bound manner.